 I make a ton of pesto every year, all year long, and use it as a spread, topping or sauce.
-It tastes wonderful with Alfredo sauce like in my Pesto Alfredo Tortellini.
-It’s also nice tossed with a simple summer Panzanella Salad or stuffed with Mozzarella cheese inside bacon wrapped chicken.
+Our family’s favorite way to use it in to make Pesto Pasta.
+Try my Sun-Dried Tomato Pesto as well!

 Pesto is an amazing uncooked sauce that originated in Genoa, Italy.
 Literally translated, it means pounded or crushed because it was originally made using mortar and pestle.
 In our modern days, we have the technological advances and availability of a food processor, which we use eagerly.
 It’s fast and much more efficient.
 Although, I doubt that it will ever provide the same texture and flavor as making pesto by hand.

 This classic sauce is fresh, aromatic, with an amazing smooth and flavorful taste.
 Even though there are hundreds of recipe variations that use different nuts, herbs, and cheeses, you can never compete with the classics.
 Traditional pesto consists of six simple ingredients: basil, garlic, olive oil, dry aged cheese, pine nuts, and salt.

 It is incredibly easy to make and all you need is a blender.
 (Unless of course, you want to give yourself a workout and use mortar and pestle.)
 Within 5 minutes, you will have this incredible sauce to add to pasta and so many more dishes.
 It’s rare that I don’t have a jar in my fridge or some in my freezer.